 25.Question Can the sleeves be used on poles already in the ground

 Answer Yes provided the pole is not starting to rot or decay, we recommend that boron rods are used to treat the core of the pole as a precaution when applying sleeves to poles already in service

 26.Question Can the sleeve be used with any type of preservative

 Answer Yes the sleeves can be used with all types of preservative system

 27.Question How much does it cost for the gas to apply a sleeve?

 28.Question Over what temperature range can I store and handle the sleeves?

 Answer The storage temperature range is 0C to 40C, sleeves must not be stored in direct sunlight and we recommend that sleeves are applied to the poles out of direct sunlight.
 When we supply to hot countries the pallets are supplied with reflective/insulating pallet covers to keep temperatures low, we recommend that the pallet covers are left on until the sleeves are used.

 29.Question What quality control is used when making the sleeves

-Answer sleeves are rigorously checked against a set of tight quality standards including size, weight, film thickness, softening point, shrink ratios, print quality.
-We are currently implementing a quality control system to ISO 9001 and expect to be registered by the end of 2015.
+Answer We are an ISO9001 registered manufacturer our sleeves are rigorously checked against a set of tight quality standards including size, weight, film thickness, softening point, shrink ratios, print quality.